joshcough/HaskellStarter/README.md

 ### Configuring the library in Cabal

-A cabal file can only have one library (but you're not required to have one).
+A Cabal file can only have one library (but you're not required to have one).
 Here's the configuration for it:

     library
       hs-source-dirs: src